 So whether you are thinking about buying, selling or investing, give me a call - I would be happy to meet or talk with you to determine how I can help.
 Absolutely NO obligation!

-I send out a newsletter at the beginning of every month - providing a summary of the previous month's activity in many segments of the market - along with some fun, interesting activities in Calgary that you and your family may enjoy!
+I send out a newsletter at the beginning of every month - providing a summary of the previous month's activity in many segments of the market - along with some fun, interesting activities in Calgary and area that you and your family may enjoy!
 If you'd like to receive a copy, please sign up using the link provided on this page.

 To find out more details on the current Calgary, Airdrie, Cochrane and Okotoks markets, please check out the CREB Monthly Stats tab as it is updated the beginning of every month.
 If you'd like a more detailed breakdown of any segment of the market, I can provide more data.